 makepkg -si

-The -s flag resolves dependencies automatically (including pyalpm and Python build tools), and -i installs the package after building.
-Enter your sudo password when prompted.
+The -s flag asks pacman to install missing dependencies such as pyalpm and Python build tools, and -i installs the package after building.
+Enter your sudo password when pacman prompts for dependency installation or final package installation.

 Clean Up Build Directory